vortexmakes/RKH/doc/readme.txt

 <HR>
 \section files Platform-dependent files

-The header file \c rkhport.h adapts and configures RKH.
+The header file \b rkhport.h adapts and configures RKH.
 This file has already discussed in \ref Installation section.
 However, this section includes here again the explanation of this important file.